petrstehlik/ml-weekend/img_classifier/README.md

 If you don't have any, you can create one.

 ####  Creating of VM
- In the shell `datalab create <datalab-instance-name> --machine-type <machine-type> --no-create-repository -zone europe-west1-b`
+ In the shell `datalab create <datalab-instance-name> --machine-type <machine-type> --no-create-repository --zone europe-west1-b`

  Replace `<datalab-instance-name>` with custom name.
 It's prefered to include your name. `<machine-type>` replace by machine name.
 List of machines can be found [here](https://cloud.google.com/compute/docs/machine-types).
 If you omit `--machine-type <machine-type>` default machine is used `n1-standard-1` which is 1 CPU and 3.75 GB RAM.
  NOTE: You can't select GPUs this way.
 We'll demand GPUs for the created instance in a next section